banasrini/ArduinoToPubNub/README.md

 Here I demonstrate how to connect the Arduino to PubNub and communicate with a million other devices in just two steps.

 Run the arduino.ino on the Arduino IDE.
-Make sure to inlcude PubNub.h, PubNub.cpp (available at https://github.com/pubnub/c/tree/master/libpubnub-cpp) and Arduino_header.h in the same folder as arduino.ino in the Arduino IDE.
+Make sure to inlcude PubNub.h, PubNub.cpp (available at https://github.com/pubnub/c/tree/master/libpubnub-cpp) and iotconnector.h in the same folder as arduino.ino in the Arduino IDE.

-Arduino_header is the .h file with the class definitions.
+iotconnector.h is the header file with the class definitions.